-In 2022/23, there has been a decrease of the percentage of females in Q1, Q2, and Q3 from the previous year.
-There has been an increase of just over 1% of females Q4.
-The increase of females within the highest pay quartile has increased the representation of women in senior, higher paying roles within the Trust, which has contributed towards the reduction of the gender pay gap.
+The first thing to note from our 2023/24 headcount data is that there has been a 1% decrease in the percentage of women across the Trust since the previous year.
+In 2023/24, there was an increase of the percentage of women in Q1 and a decrease in the percentage of women in Q4 since the previous year.
+The increase in the percentage of women in the lowest paying quartile, and the decrease of the percentage of women within the highest paying quartile has decreased the representation of women in senior, higher paying roles within the Trust, which has contributed towards the increased median gender pay gap.